partigabor/aromatica-old/database/output/md/chile_gen.md

 bibFile = "static/files/bibliography.json"
 +++

-Very hot and finely tapering pepper of special pungency, also known as chilli; chili pepper, related to paprika, see also Rocoto, Scotch bonnet, Tabasco pepper, Uchu, Ulupica.
+The fruits of Capsicum annuum and other species, also known as chilli; chili pepper, related to paprika, see also Rocoto, Scotch bonnet, Tabasco pepper, Uchu, Ulupica.

+, also known as chilli; chili pepper, related to paprika, see also Rocoto, Scotch bonnet, Tabasco pepper, Uchu, Ulupica.

+According to WordNet: Very hot and finely tapering pepper of special pungency.

 Chile (*Capsicum annuum* L.) is a culinary spice from the *Solanaceae* family,[^powo] originating in the region(s) of Central AmericaIt is used for its fruit, primarily for flavors; analgesic.
 Its aroma is described as pungent, fiery, with a heat index of 4-10.[^ucla_medicinal_2002]

 |English| Arabic |Chinese|Hungarian|
 |-------|--------|-------|---------|